GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/performance-scoring/index.md

 {% endAside %}

-See the [Lighthouse scoring calculator](https://paulirish.github.io/lh-scorecalc/) to better understand.
+See the [Lighthouse scoring calculator](https://paulirish.github.io/lh-scorecalc/) to get a detailed understanding of how this works.

 ### Lighthouse 6 (draft)